devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step4.md

 We can create files in multiple ways/commands in Linux.As a basic we will use touch command to create the file.

-syntax: touch <filename> --> This by default creates an empty file.
+Syntax: touch <filename> --> This by default creates an empty file.

 `touch sample notes.txt lambda.py`{{execute}} touch command can create multiple files at a single go as shown